lacchain/vc-contracts/README.md

 ## Introduction
-In this repository are the smart contracts based on [EIP-712](https://eips.ethereum.org/EIPS/eip-712) and [EIP-1812](https://eips.ethereum.org/EIPS/eip-1812) for Structured Data Types and Verifiable Claims respectively, to perform the verification process of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) on-chain.
+In this repository are the smart contracts based on [EIP-712](https://eips.ethereum.org/EIPS/eip-712) and [EIP-1812](https://eips.ethereum.org/EIPS/eip-1812) for Structured Data Types and Verifiable Claims respectively, to perform the registration and verification process of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) on-chain.

 ### Structure